 Vitamin B12 is a necessary nutrient for women.
 It is only present in animal food; therefore, there is a chance of deficiency in vegetarian women.
 Vitamin B12 is responsible for proper nervous system functioning, and for folic acid metabolism.
-The maturation of the cells is concerned, and a deficiency may lead to megaloblastic anemia.
-Severe pernicious anemia may spread to the nerves or brain, causing degeneration of the spinal cord, resulting in weakness, numbness, tingling sensations, shooting pain, and diminished response of the reflex.
+The maturation of the cells is concerned, and a deficiency may lead to megaloblastic anaemia.
+Severe pernicious anaemia may spread to the nerves or brain, causing degeneration of the spinal cord, resulting in weakness, numbness, tingling sensations, shooting pain, and the diminished response of the reflex.
 Psychological signs can involve mental slowness and sensory hallucinations of mood shifts.
 There could be paranoia signs, too.

 Vitamin B12 is used in older women for managing psychological symptoms, including senile psychosis (marked by delusions and hallucinations).
 That was also used to combat other symptoms, including fatigue, nervousness, irritability, insomnia, trouble with memory, stress, and weak coordination.
 The food sources include products from the liver, kidneys, meat, fish, and dairy.

 The last of the women ‘s significant nutrients is folic acid.
 If a woman takes sufficient folic acid prior to and during pregnancy, this can help to avoid significant congenital disabilities in the brain and spine of her baby.
 Folic acid can also be of added value to men and women of any age.
 Any research has found that folic acid can help reduce heart failure, stroke, some cancers, and likely Alzheimer’s.